fdufnews/SMART_Response_BASIC/README.md

 2. (Optional) A Piezoelectric buzzer for keyboard clicks and other sounds [see hack on the github of the hardware](https://github.com/fdufnews/SMART-Response-XE-schematics).

-3. (Optional) An LED to show some status or to help debug software see hack on the github of the hardware.
+3. (Optional) An LED to show some status or to help debug software [see hack on the github of the hardware](https://github.com/fdufnews/SMART-Response-XE-schematics).

 4. (Optionnal) An SD card reader in order to save/restore progr to show some status or to help debug software [see hack on the github of the hardware](https://github.com/fdufnews/SMART-Response-XE-schematics).

-5. (Optionnal) An SD card reader in order to save/restore program
+5. (Optionnal) An SD card reader in order to save/restore program [see hack on the github of the hardware](https://github.com/fdufnews/SMART-Response-XE-schematics).